Context tree selection and linguistic rhythm retrieval from written texts: Linguistic case study

-Second, in both trees, non stressed internal syllables provide poor information about the future.
+Second, in both trees, nonstressed internal syllables provide poor information about the future.
 Three successive symbols zero are needed to constitute a context.
-This is also a welcome result from a linguistic point of view since non stressed non initial syllables do not play a salient role in rhythm by their own, but only by constituting prosodic domains (feet) with stressed syllables, or by being aligned with higher prosodic domains (words or phrases).
+This is consistent with linguistic common beliefs according to which nonstressed noninitial syllables do not play a salient role in rhythm by their own, but only as parts of bigger rhythmic units like phonological\vadjust{\goodbreak} words.\looseness=-1

-Note that stressed syllables are also not sufficient to predict the future.
-The tables of transition probabilities (Figures \ref{fig:treesBP} and \ref{fig:treesEP}) show that in both languages the distribution of what follows a stressed syllable is dependent on the presence or absence of a preceding prosodic word boundary in the two preceding steps.
-This fact, arguably derivable from the morphological patterns of words in Portuguese and their frequency in use, does not discriminate EP and BP, which is expected, since to a great extent they share the same lexicon.
+Note that a stressed syllable alone is not enough to predict the next symbol either.
+The tables of transition probabilities (Table \ref{tabletreesBP}) show that in both languages the distribution of what follows a stressed syllable is dependent on the presence or absence of a preceding phonological word boundary in the two preceding steps.
+This fact, arguably derivable from the morphology of Portuguese, does not discriminate EP and BP.
+By morphology, we mean the way words of a particular language are constituted.
+This is not surprising since to a great extent EP and BP share the same lexicon.

-Finally, according to the selected trees, the main difference between the two languages is that whereas in BP, both 2 (unstressed boundary of a prosodic word) and 3 (stressed boundary of a prosodic word) are contexts, in EP only 3 is.
-This means that in EP, but not in BP, the words which begin with a stressed syllable behave differently from the words which don't.
-This is again a welcome result since it is compatible with already observed differences involving the prosodic properties of words in the two languages (cf. Vig\'ario (2003) and S\^andalo et al. (2006), among others).
+Finally, according to the selected trees, the main difference between the two languages is that whereas in BP both 2 (unstressed boundary of a phonological word) and 3 (stressed boundary of a phonological word) are contexts, in EP only 3 is a context.
+This means that in EP, as far as noninitial stress words are concerned, the choice of lexical items is dependent on the rhythmic properties of the preceding words.
+This is not true when the word begins with a stressed syllable.
+This does not occur in BP, where word boundaries are always contexts, and as such insensitive to what occurs before, independently of being stressed or not.